Lisa Marie Presley’s Last Instagram Post Was About Grief

-Lisa Marie Presley has died.
+Lisa Marie Presley has died at the age of 54.
 The only child of Elvis Presley and Priscilla Presley was rushed to the hospital on January 12, 2023, after being found unresponsive at her home, according to TMZ.
+Hours later, her death was confirmed.

 Lisa Marie Presley is survived by her three kids, Finley, Harper, and Riley.
 Her son Benjamin died by suicide in 2020, according to People magazine.
 Lisa Marie Presley’s last Instagram post before she died was about her son and was shared in August 2022.